turingschool/curriculum/source/paths/elevate/systems_setup.markdown

 ### Heroku Account

 You'll of course need a Heroku account.
-If you don't have one already, head over to http://heroku.com and click "Sign Up" [TODO: What does the button actually say?]
+If you don't have one already, head over to http://heroku.com and click "Sign Up".

+[TODO: Check what the button actually says]

 ### Salesforce Developer Account